 Consider all your options – there are loads

 Nursing student Beth explains how she chose where to live in her first year.
-Our Accommodation Guarantee and extra accommodation opening this year mean you’ve got more choice in halls of residence than ever before, but if you’re interested in alternatives, we offer lots of information and advice.
+Our Accommodation Guarantee means you’ve got more choice in halls of residence than ever before, but if you’re interested in alternatives, we offer lots of information and advice.

 “Halls are great because they feel safe and secure if it’s the first time you’ve lived away from home, like it was for me, but halls aren’t for everyone and it’s not the end of the world if you don’t get into halls for first year!”